Not sure what you’re looking for? Other people found these links helpful

 Overview

 The British-Irish Council’s (BIC) eight member administrations hosts some of the most stunning and diverse natural landscapes and habitats anywhere in the world.
 However, with the ongoing impacts of climate change, protecting our wild and marine life is a shared challenge and priority across these islands.
-Given the scale of these challenges, the Environment Work Sector has focussed on several wide-ranging areas, including the marine environment, marine litter, climate adaptation and invasive alien species.
+Given the scale of these challenges, the Environment Work Sector has historically focussed on several wide-ranging areas, including the marine environment, marine litter, climate adaptation and invasive alien species.

 Lead Administration